 - Green Chili: spicy heat, source of vitamin A, capsaicin may also boost metabolism

-- In a medium bowl mix together Kashmiri red chili powder, salt, black pepper, ginger paste, garlic paste, vinegar, water, cornstarch, and all-purpose flour.
+- In a medium bowl mix together chili powder, salt, black pepper, ginger garlic paste, vinegar, water, cornstarch, and all-purpose flour.
 Add chicken pieces and coat well (photo 1)

 - Preheat the Air Fryer for 5 mins at 400 F. Lightly spray the bottom of the air fryer basket with oil spray.
 Line half of the chicken in the basket.
 Do not overcrowd them so you can get crispy chicken.
-Lightly spray the chicken over with oil.
-Cook at 380 degrees for 10 to 12 minutes shaking the basket halfway through.
+Lightly spray the chicken with oil.
+Cook at 380 degrees for 10 to 12 minutes or until the chicken is cooked golden brown, shaking the basket halfway through.
 Take the air-fried chicken out and reserve.
 Repeat with the remaining chicken (photos 2, 3, 4)

 - Heat oil in a medium skillet.
 Add white scallions, ginger, garlic, green chili.
 Saute for 1 to 2 minutes as the garlic starts to turn light golden and aromatic (photos 5 - 6)